David Drake (potter): Pottery and work

 Drake commonly used 25–40 USgal jugs, which he frequently adorned with short poems and couplets below the rim of the jar.
-Some of these were explanatory "Put every bit all between / surely this jar will hold 14;" and some, like the one above, were commentaries on the institution of slavery.
-The well known inscription, "I wonder where is all my relations / Friendship to all—and every nation," demonstrates Drake questioning his heritage and personal history.
+Some of these were explanatory "Put every bit all between / surely this jar will hold 14"; and some, like the one above, were commentaries on the institution of slavery.
+The well known inscription, "I wonder where is all my relations / Friendship to all—and every nation", demonstrates Drake questioning his heritage and personal history.
 This contemplation signifies Drake's positivity despite facing the many brutalities of slavery, including the loss of personal identity.
 It is believed that the inscriptions Drake included on his works were used as a method of personal expression, communication with other slaves, and even defiance to the institution of slavery.
 Some collectors and scholars have suggested that Drake's poetry should be characterized as an early act of sedition in the cause of civil rights, because at the time it was generally forbidden for African-Americans to read and write.
 Pieces by Drake frequently feature the initials "LM."
 This stood for Lewis Miles, the man who owned the pottery workshop where Drake worked (Miles may have enslaved Dave for a time, starting in the late 1830s).
 Lewis Miles has even been referenced directly in one of Drake's couplets: "Dave belongs to Mr. Miles / Wher the oven bakes & the pot biles."

-Legacy

-In 2010, the children's book Dave the Potter: Artist, Poet, Slave was written by Laban Carrick Hill and illustrated by Bryan Collier.
-The book gives a biography of Drake as well as his prowess for creating pottery.
-It won the Coretta Scott King Award and was a Caldecott Honor book in 2011.